 How Do I Know If The Blueberries Are Ready for Freezing?

 If your berries are wrinkled or mushy, you definitely don’t want to freeze those!
-They could, depending on just how wrinkly they are, go in a blueberry muffin recipe or some pancakes.
+They could, depending on just how wrinkly they are, go in a blueberry muffin recipe or some blueberry pancakes.
+Blueberry season is short, so buy at the farmers’ market or pick your own and freeze for a year-round delight that’s low in calories but high in nutrition.

 How Do You Freeze Blueberries Without Them Getting Mushy?